2016bgeyer/Reinforcement-Learning/README.md

 you want to get your OPPONENT down to the <any> value (it's the 1 + 4A number).

-VERY STRONG HINT

 Keep in mind how the Q table is structured: actions are stored in the slot 1 less than the number of sticks removed by that action.
 And states go UP as more sticks are removed.
 You may need to do some 1-'s and 1+'s to play the right action.

-INTERESTING TRIVIA

-Nim's been done a lot.
-I was going to do tic-tac-toe, but decided it was too evil.  :-)